SAMANTKUMAR1999/World_covid_tracker/README.md

-Made with :blue heart: by SAMANT KUMAR
+Made with :heart: by SAMANT KUMAR

 ### `npm start`